naasking/Dynamics.NET/README.md

 ## Miscellaneous reflection extensions

-Some utility extension methods are also available:
+Some extension methods for reflection are also available:

     // true if type x inherits from T
     Type x = ...;